-Learning and Teaching
+Learning and teaching

 We promote excellent teaching through our quality enhancement strategy.

-We fund work with the Higher Education Academy to support the higher education (HE) community in order to enhance the quality and impact of learning and teaching.
-The Higher Education Academy also supports Future Directions, which includes the quality enhancement work being carried out in the Welsh HE sector.
-This work aims to enhance specific areas of the student learning experience, through encouraging academic and support staff, and students collectively to share current good practice and to generate ideas and models for innovation in learning and teaching.
+We fund work with the AdvanceHE to support the higher education (HE) community in order to enhance the quality and impact of learning and teaching.
+AdvanceHE (formerly the Higher Education Academy) supported the Future Directions programme which aimed to enhance specific areas of the student learning experience, through encouraging academic and support staff, and students collectively to share current good practice and to generate ideas and models for innovation in learning and teaching.

 Our Student Opportunity and Achievement Committee (SOAC) guides our work in this area.